react-webpack-generators/generator-react-webpack/README.md

 - Ability to unit test components via Karma and Mocha/Chai

 ## Changes in Version 2.0
+Tthis generator is written in ES2015.
+This means it is ___not compatible with node.js versions before 4.0___.

-The new version of generator-react-webpack does __NOT__ include support for Flux-Frameworks directly.
+It also does __NOT__ include support for Flux-Frameworks anymore.
 Instead, we will use it as a base for other generators to build upon.
 This will make the base generator easier to use and update.

 If you are interested, feel free to write your own generator and use generator-react-webpack as a base (via composition).